funinkina/QueryMD/README.md

 It will ask you for a query.
 You can enter any keyword or phrase related to your notes.
 It will return the most relevant notes based on the query.

 ## TODO
-- [ ] Build a TUI for easy access
+- [x] Build a TUI for easy access
 - [ ] Native Linux Package
 - [ ] Better query results
 - [ ] Better embeddings model
 - [ ] Improve Documentation
-- [ ] Include note references in the query results
+- [x] Include note references in the query results
+- [ ] Give more AI inferences options